galanonym/.vim/readme.md

     :fir - go to first file in argument list
     :next - go to next file in argument list
     :prev - go to prev file in argument list
-    ]a - next file in argument list
-    [a - prev file in argument list

 Netrw (inside)